Dog Breed Directory

 • Height: 27–33 inches

-• Colors: Fawn, apricot, or brindle, with dark mask
+• Colors: Fawn, apricot, or brindle (often with a dark mask)

 • Lifespan: 6–10 years